karthik-valliappan/Whatsapp_python_pdfextract/README.md

 ## Monitor your file system

-Python Watchdog library help to monitor the file system to detect on new file created or modified.
+Python Watchdog library help to monitor the file system to detect on new file creation or modification.
 If new files is created it will trigger the whatsapp.py file.

 ## Libraries